Fairfield University: Undergraduate admissions

 According to U.S. News & World Report, Fairfield is deemed a "More Selective" university.
 The school accepts the Common Application for admission.
 In the Fall of 2010, the school moved to a "test optional" admissions policy but recommended scheduling an interview for students who do not submit standardized test scores.
 Approximately 90% of students receive some type of financial assistance.
 Fairfield has the lowest percentage of Pell Grant recipients of any college in the United States.

-For fall 2019, Fairfield received 12,315 freshmen applications; 7,035 were admitted (57.1%), and 1,176 enrolled.
-The average GPA of the enrolled freshmen was 3.64, while the middle 50% range of composite SAT scores were 1220–1340, 610–670 for evidence-based reading and writing, and 600–680 for math.
-The middle 50% range of the ACT composite score was 26–30.
+Fairfield has become considerably more selective in recent years.
+For fall 2025 the university received 21,299 freshmen applications — a 69% increase over the 12,586 received for fall 2020 — and admitted 5,336 (25.1%), down from an admit rate of 56.1% five years earlier.
+The entering class of 1,513 was the largest in the university's history and its most academically credentialed: enrolled freshmen averaged a 3.71 GPA, with the middle 50% range of composite SAT scores rising to 1280–1370 (640–700 evidence-based reading and writing, 630–690 math) and the ACT composite range to 29–32.
+The university received 21,662 applications for fall 2026, the largest applicant pool in its history, admitting 21%.